sarra-ben-brahim/ML/README.md

 Sur chaque échantillon, on entraîne un arbre de décision selon une des techniques connues, en limitant sa croissance par validation croisée.(overfitting)
 On stocke les {B} prédictions de la variable d'intérêt pour chaque observation d'origine.
 La prédiction de la forêt aléatoire est alors un simple vote majoritaire (Ensemble learning).
+Each tree is grown as follows:

+1. Random Record Selection : Each tree is trained on roughly 2/3rd of the total training data (exactly 63.2%) .
+Cases are drawn at random with replacement from the original data.
+This sample will be the training set for growing the tree.

+2. Random Variable Selection : Some predictor variables (say, m) are selected at random out of all the predictor variables and the best split on these m is used to split the node.
 Randomforest=somme(arbre décisionnel).

 Each classifier(tree), individually, is a “weak learner,” while all the classifiers taken together are a “strong learner”.